ribbonteadream/logitech-g304-05-clone-research/README.md

 The mouse sensor is a S201B from Instant Microelectronics which supports multiple DPI settings.

+## Overall opinion of the mouse
+- Eh.
+It's...fine.
+Don't expect quality here, it's similar to most other cheapo mice.
+Definitely usable in games.

 ## Special Thanks
 - My good friend @RobbieNeko for helping locate the KT8P01 datasheet and freeing it from it's javascript PDF viewer hell <3